VolleyIndustries/readme/mission.md

 We’re doing this because the internet has not yet realized its potential as a tool for meeting relevant people.
 Answering *“Who is that crucial person that you need to meet in order to achieve your goal?”* is a vexing challenge that requires a fundemental understanding of both machine and human intelligence.
 In order to effectively connect people, Volley needs to accurately answer this question from incomplete information.
 We must then push the boundaries of modeling people's intentions, characteristics, and context through semantic text analysis, psychology, and machine learning.

-It's by operating at the intersection of these that we believe Volley will become the new standard for asking for help online.
+Our team believes that it's by operating at the intersection of these that Volley will become the new standard for asking for help online.